-The Boston Facilitators Roundtable (BFR) is inviting 7-8 nonprofit executives (EDs, CEOs, or senior staff) to participate in our November 4 (morning) meeting focused on coaching for organizational effectiveness.
+The Boston Facilitators Roundtable (BFR) is inviting 7-8 nonprofit executives (EDs, CEOs, or senior staff) to participate in our (date) meeting focused on coaching for organizational effectiveness.
 The purpose is to help you work through any current issues in order to advance your organization.

 The BFR is a professional development association for Organizational Development (OD) consultants, executive coaches and facilitators; our members have anywhere from 10-20 years of experience; many have 15-20 years expertise in HR, OD, training and consulting.
 BFR members work with corporate clients and non-profits, and many have non-profit experience – either serving on a board, coaching executive directors, facilitating strategic planning and/or

 grant writing.
 The BFR received the 2015 Outstanding Regional Network Award from the international OD Network (Organizational Development).

-The November 4 meeting will run from 9:00am-12:30pm, with the coaching segment being about 2 hours (approx 9:30-12:00), at the end of which the nonprofit execs will be asked for their feedback in terms of how useful it was and what they learned.
+The (date) meeting will run from 9:00am-12:30pm, with the coaching segment being about 2 hours (approx 9:30-12:00), at the end of which the nonprofit execs will be asked for their feedback in terms of how useful it was and what they learned.
 If needed, they can leave at that time (around 12 noon), but all are welcome to stay as the consultants debrief the experience from their perspective.
 Indeed, we hope everyone can hear all the reflections, as they can be quite illuminating and makes for a powerful shared learning event.

-Interested nonprofit executives should send Abby Yanow (firstname.lastname@example.org) a short paragraph problem statement describing the issue that you’d like to work through by October 3.
-The cost for this meeting is $45.
+Interested nonprofit executives should send Abby Yanow (firstname.lastname@example.org) a short paragraph problem statement describing the issue that you’d like to work through by (deadline).

 Feedback from directors who previously participated in this program: